nataliaKat/Algorithms-and-Data-Structures-Python-Assignments/assignment-2020-2/README.md

 # Network Destruction
-The purpose of theese algorithms is to remove a number of nodes from a social network so that it is gradually decomposed.
+The purpose of these algorithms is to remove a number of nodes from a social network so that it is gradually decomposed.
 The first one is a simple approach removing the nodes with the largest number of neighbours.
 The second one is a bit more complex, as it decides which one to remove based on its "collective influence".

 ## Usage
 ```bash